Skip to content

 Overall Architecture

-MedKCO is a model-agnostic pretraining strategy applicable to any medical VLP framework; the paper validates it on both CLIP and FILIP.
-It improves pretraining along two dimensions: (1) data ordering—a hierarchical curriculum controls the sequence in which data is presented, progressing from simple to complex concepts; (2) loss function—a self-paced asymmetric contrastive loss progressively adjusts the difficulty of contrastive learning.
-Pretraining data is organized into two curriculum levels based on label granularity: label-level (global diagnostic labels) and description-level (detailed descriptions containing local lesion information).
+MedKCO is a model-agnostic pretraining strategy applicable to any medical VLP framework (validated on CLIP and FILIP in the paper).
+It improves pretraining from two dimensions: (1) Data Sequence—designing a hierarchical curriculum to control the order of data presentation from simple to complex; (2) Loss Function—designing a self-paced asymmetric contrastive loss to progressively adjust the difficulty of contrastive learning.
+The data sequence consists of two levels: label-level curriculum (global diagnostic labels) to establish overall diagnostic capability, followed by description-level curriculum (detailed descriptions of local lesions) to refine local representations.
+The self-paced asymmetric contrastive loss serves as the training objective throughout.

 Key Designs